 I’m going to go ahead and blurt it out, I fancied you from the moment I saw your photograph.
 So can you imagine my surprise after I discovered your personality not only matched your looks, but surpassed them?
 It didn’t take long for me to realise you are so much more than just a pretty face, or do you prefer to be called handsome?

 In the end I decided if we couldn’t get along, then maybe you were never really what I thought you were in the first place.
-But I needn´t worry, you were just like how I remembered, only this time you were shedding some layers and turning a beautiful shade of red, orange and brown: autumn had just begun.
+But I needn´t have worried, you were just like how I remembered.
+Only this time you were shedding some layers and turning a beautiful shade of red, orange and brown: autumn had just begun.
 I bought my friend Clara along to see you, and she too revelled in your understated demeanour.

 It wasn’t until we visited you in Södermalm that we noticed you were looking more hip than usual, the beard suited you and so did a few extra tattoos.